Macular Degenerationcauses, symptoms and treatments

 • Visual acuity test: Using an eye chart, this test measures how well you can see at different distances.

-• Dilated eye exam: During this exam, your eye doctor will use special drops to widen your pupils and examine the back of your eye, including the macula, for signs of macular degeneration.
+• Dilated eye exam: During this exam, your eye care provider will use dilating eye drops to widen your pupils and examine the back of your eye, including the macula, for signs of macular degeneration and other eye conditions.

-• Amsler grid test: This test involves looking at a grid of straight lines to check for distortion or missing areas in your central vision.
+• An Amsler grid test allows the patient to look at a grid, identify all four corners, and the doctor to analyze the response for distortion or missing areas in the central vision.

 • Optical coherence tomography (OCT): This non-invasive imaging test uses light waves to create a detailed cross-sectional image of the retina, allowing your eye doctor to see any changes or damage to the macula.